sunpy/sunpy/.github/ISSUE_TEMPLATE/anything_else.md

 ---
-name: Feature request
+name: Issue report
-about: Suggest an idea to improve sunpy
+about: Create a report to help us work on sunpy
 ---

 <!--